 Portfolios should follow a consistent file-naming convention for electronic copies of the PB Statements as outlined below to aid file comprehension and retrieval for readers who download the documents, and to remove the confusion that occurs when files are not clearly named or numbered.

 An example of the recommended convention is:

-FinancialYear_Portfolio_PBS_a file sequence number (ie 01, 02 etc)Chapter Number (or entity name/acronym, etc)
+FinancialYear Portfolio PBS a file sequence number (i.e. 01, 02 etc) Chapter Number (or entity name/acronym, etc)

 Examples would be: